Koffeeware/inbox.photo-wordpress-plugin/readme.txt

 == Description ==

 This plug-in is designed to help you link your Wordpress web site to your inbox.photo based web shop by providing shortcodes, snippets and sidebar widgets for your photo products ordering pages.

+If connected via the inbox.photo API (API token is required), order status information and notifications are also available.

 inbox.photo provides a simple way to customize and order personalized products such as prints, calendars, photobooks, canvas, collages, gifts, t-shirts, mugs and much more. inbox.photo enables set up of simple click and collect web stores.